JoeSchiff/GIMP_video_filters/README.md

 With the next batch command we are going to apply the effect (filter) called "wind" to the selection.
 Again, you can find the name of other effects in the Script-Fu Console.
 They start with "plug-in-".\
-`-b '(plug-in-wind 1 1 2 10 2 60 0 0)' \`
+`-b '(plug-in-wind 1 1 2 10 2 60 0 0)' \`\
 Notice that the third numerical option is "2".
-This refers to the selection we made in the previous step.
+This refers to the selection we made in the previous step.\
 GIMP CLI uses the term "Drawable" instead of "Selection".

 You can apply more batch commands if you wish.

+<br/><br/>
 Now that we are done, let's save the result.
-We are using the directory named "new" and "$i" is the variable we assigned during the for loop.
+We are using the directory named "new" and "$i" is the variable we assigned during the FOR loop.
 I don't know why the raw filename and double quotes are needed, but they are.\
 `-b "(file-png-save-defaults 1 1 2 \"new/$i\" \"raw\")" \`

 Close GIMP\